Lachimax/craft-optical-followup/docs/index.rst

 This documentation is under construction; the author is coming to grips with sphinx and readthedocs.

 Code and documentation written by `Lachlan Marnoch <https://orcid.org/0000-0003-1483-0147>`_.
-If you make use of this code, please cite... <PAPER TO CITE>
+If you make use of this code, please cite [Marnoch2020]_.

 .. toctree::